OD (video game): Development and marketing

-In September 2025, a new teaser, subtitled "Knock", was released during Kojima Productions's 10th anniversary event.
-The teaser showed Lillis's character performing a ritual before an unseen entity interrupts her with a knocking sound and then grabs her.
+In September 2025, a second teaser trailer, subtitled "Knock", was revealed during Kojima Productions's 10th anniversary event.
+The teaser showed Lillis's character performing a candle lighting ritual, until she gets immobilized in fear and ambushed by an unseen entity knocking and opening the door.
 Kojima stated the game would explore various fears, citing the sound of knocking as a personal example, while Peele would be addressing a "different kind of fear".
-Kojima suggested that OD will be an anthology horror game, with segments directed by various creators he referred to as "The Avengers", including himself and Peele.
+Kojima stated that OD will be an anthology horror game, with segments written by various directors he referred to as "the Avengers", including himself and Peele.
+He said that unlike his earlier games, Metal Gear and Death Stranding, which he described as "system-wise similar to other games", with OD the studio is attempting to "change the service model from the ground up".

-The game is being developed using Unreal Engine 5.
+In November 2025, Udo Kier died part way through the game's development.
+In a tribute statement, Kojima stated that Kier did not complete his voice and motion capture performance for the game before his death.
+In December 2025, it was reported by Insider Gaming that some developers from Eidos-Montréal worked on OD before they moved to Japan to continue further work, leaving their Eidos positions.

+The game was confirmed to have resumed development by June 2026.
+On July 28, 2026, Hunter mentioned that she enjoyed her motion capture work and mentioned that mo cap for the game was finished "a while ago".
+On September 17, 2026, Kojima mentioned in a livestream video that production had already resumed after the SAG-AFTRA strike ended with Sophia and Hunter doing additional motion capture work with ADR sessions.

 Reception

 Pre-release

-Following the release of the teaser "Knock", several commentators noted its resemblance to P.T.
+After the release of the teaser "Knock", several commentators noted its resemblance to P.T.
 (2014)—an interactive teaser for the video game Silent Hills, a cancelled installment in the Silent Hill series, directed and designed by Hideo Kojima in collaboration with filmmaker Guillermo del Toro.
 (Note: Attributed to multiple references:) Jez Corden of Windows Central deemed that "Knock" looked "ripped straight out" of the earlier work, while Oli Welsh of Polygon wrote that it "strongly recall[ed]" P.T. to him.
 Matt Purslow of IGN noted "clear parallels" between the two games, asserting that OD is "reusing and reinterpreting many of the themes, motifs, and designs that were established in [P.T.].
 From ominous knocking to terrifying babies [...]".